chwu-dev/privacy/README.md

 **iCloud**

 Our Apps store some of your data in Apple’s iCloud service, for example to enable a sync feature between multiple devices signed into your Apple ID etc. None of that information is sent to us nor do we have access to it.
-Please refer to Apple Privacy policy to get more information in iCloud.
+Please refer to Apple Privacy policy to get more information on iCloud.

 ### E-Mail Contact